Creating the Program

 We are now working on another study which we call a dose-response study,.
 In these, we have participants see a teacher who is trained in our yoga every two weeks to see what “dose” of yoga the participants are giving themselves.
 Then we’ll see what happens to their DEXA scans in two years.

 We’ve also developed alternative sets to ward off the inevitable ennui of doing the same poses day in and day out.
 New alternatives also strengthen the bones in the wrist, the fourth most probable fracture site.
-We have put the first group, the group we’ve already proven to work, online for free on Youtube, offer DVDs on sciatica.org.
+We have put the first group, the group we’ve already proven to work, online for free on Youtube, (and below) and offer DVDs on sciatica.org.